WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Technical_Details/index.md

 Now that we understand how to use both N-Channel and P-Channel MOSFETs in both Low-Side and High-Side switching circuits from a conceptual perspetive, let's dig into the technical specifications and practical details of MOSFETs that will aid us in finding appropriate parts when designing circuits.

+In this section we'll be looking at the [DMN2046UW](https://octopart.com/search?q=DMN2046UW) N-Channel MOSFET, which we use in a lot of our designs.
+You can find the datasheet [here](../Support_Files/DMN2046UW.pdf).

+## MOSFETs Fail Shorted

+It's important to select the right MOSFET for the job.
+Typically, when a MOSFET fails, it fails shorted, meaning that it will no longer switch off and will continuously conduct.
+This can be extremely dangerous, especially in situations where the MOSFET might control a motor or similar.

 ## Gate Sensitivity

 MOSFETs have notoriously sensitive gates to Electro-Static Discharges (ESD).
 This means that static buildup that hits the Gate can cause the MOSFET to fail.
 For this reason, many modern MOSFET designs have built in Transient-Voltage Suppression (TVS) diodes built in to the gate.

-For example, we use the [DMG1012UW](https://octopart.com/search?q=DMN2046UW) N-Channel MOSFET in a lot of our designs, and if you look at its symbol from the datasheet, it has a built-in TVS _gate protection diode_.
+For example, if you look at the `DMN2046UW` symbol in its datasheet, it has a built-in TVS _gate protection diode_.

 ![](../Support_Files/Protected_MOSFET.png)